frankyle/real-estate-MGI/README.md

 This repository contains the source code for the Real Estate MGI project.

+## 4.New Feature: Slide Hero and Categories

+- Added slide-hero feature to showcase important information or images.
+- Implemented categories feature to categorize items or content.

 ## 3.New Feature: Login Page and Redux Integration

 - Implemented a login page for registered users.